bluenote-1577/skani/README.md

 ## Citation

 Jim Shaw and Yun William Yu.
 Fast and robust metagenomic sequence comparison through sparse chaining with skani. bioRxiv (2023).  https://doi.org/10.1101/2023.01.18.524587.
 Submitted.

+##  Updates

+### v0.1.0 released - 2023-02-07.

+We added new experiments on the revised version of our preprint (Extended Data Figs 11-14).
+We show skani has quite good AF correlation with MUMmer, and that it works decently on simple eukaryotic MAGs, especially with the `--slow` option (see below).

+#### Major

+* **ANI debiasing added** - skani now uses a debiasing step with a regression model trained on MAGs to give more accurate ANIs.
+Old version gave robust, but slightly overestimated ANIs, especially around 95-97% range.
+Debiasing is enabled by default, but can be turned off with ``--no-learned-ani``.
+* **More accurate aligned fraction** - chaining algorithm changed to give a more accurate aligned fraction (AF) estimate.
+The previous version had more variance and underestimated AF for certain assemblies.

+#### Minor

+* **Small contig/genome defaults made better** - should be more sensitive so that they don't get filtered by default.
+* **Repetitive k-mer masking made better** - smarter settings and should work better for eukaryotic genomes; shouldn't affect prokaryotic genomes much.
+* **`--fast` and `--slow` mode added** - alias for `-c 200` and `-c 30` respectively.
+* **More non x86_64 builds should work** - there was a bug before where skani would be dysfunctional on non x86_64 architectures.
+It seems to at least build on ARM64 architectures successfully now.

 ## Feature requests, issues